 Given the interdisciplinary and electronic nature of the journal, contributors are allowed to use different citation standards.
 It is recommended that the most common one in their disciplinary area is chosen.

 However, as a general rule, contributors should keep the format of their submissions as plain as possible.

-Therefore they must avoid: indentations, multiple fonts, multiple paragraph formats (except for long quotes, if deemed necessary), complex structures (e.g. titles including chapters containing sections, etc.) and non-standard characters (e.g. unnecessary logical operators).
+Therefore they must avoid: indentations, multiple fonts, multiple paragraph formats (except for long quotes, if deemed necessary), numbered lists, complex structures (e.g. titles including chapters containing sections, etc.), numbered sections and sub-sections, and non-standard characters (e.g. unnecessary logical operators).

-The font to be used throughout is Arial (12 pts. for the main text, 12 pts. for headings, 10 pts. for long quotes – though 12 pts. italicised long quotes are also acceptable).
+The font to be used throughout is Arial (12 pts. for the main text, 12 pts. for headings, 12 pts. for long quotes – though the long quotes must be italicised).

 All texts must be single-spaced; paragraph spacing both “before” and “after” must be set on 0; no indentation is needed, except for bibliographies, which can make use of hanging or other first-line special tabs; no indentation is to be mirrored; no space needs added between paragraphs.

 Arab-numbered endnotes (e.g. 1, 2, 3) must be used rather than footnotes and kept to a minimum in both number and length.
 In other words, the endnotes must be few and short.

 Pictures, tables, graphics and other such elements must be sent individually as separate jpg or similar files for manual upload.